jewjux/nvaitc-aps-project-demos/CONTRIBUTING.md

 ```

 ### 3. Choose a Project to Edit
-Browse the existing projects in the `projects/` folder:
+Browse the existing projects in the `projects/` folder
-- `intelliexo-ai-advisor-panel/`
-- `progo-protein-evaluation-tm-plddt/`
-- `explorer-ai/`
-- `resume-evaluator-ai/`

 ### 4. Make Your Improvements
 1. Navigate to the project you want to update: